rizalp/sql-to-json/README.md

 You know from the samples that Joined Table have a lot of duplicate values.
 How did this tools map it up into clean, self-contained JSON?

-1. Get Primary key for each column, and find its location in the ResultSet
+1. Get Primary key for each collumn, and find its location in the ResultSet
-2. Since Joined table have a lot of duplicate / null value, we need to add a bit more cleaning before adding it to the branch.
-We'll use each column PK information to define whether this cell's data is unique or not.
+2. Since Joined table have alot of duplicate / null value, we need to add a bit more cleaning before adding it to the branch.
+We'll use each collumn PK information to define wheter this cell's data is unique or not.
-3. Finally, before witting OEM into JSON, we'll delete the duplicate by finding the minimum occurrence of duplicate value in the branch.
+3. Finally, before writting OEM into JSON, we'll delete the duplicate by finding the minimum occurance of duplicate value in the branch.
 Then, cut the branch using sublist(0, branch.size()/duplicates)

 ## To Do
 * More output stream choices